The Hidden Risks of Volunteer Face Painting at Events (Vancouver Safety Guide for Organizers)

 But when it's done improperly, it can pose real health, safety, and liability risks that many event organizers don't consider.

 In Vancouver and across the Lower Mainland, we often see face painting offered by volunteers or untrained individuals at school events, community festivals, and fundraisers.
+While the intention is always positive, the risks behind the scenes can be significant — and the consequences can fall squarely on your organization.

 Why Volunteer Face Painting Happens